Preserving and Improving Water Quality

 An overview of how the TCEQ defines, measures, evaluates, and manages the quality of surface waters in Texas

 The TCEQ monitors the quality of surface water to evaluate physical, chemical, and biological characteristics of aquatic systems.
 Water quality is monitored in relation to human health concerns, ecological condition, and designated uses.

 The same methods must be used by everyone collecting water samples, using reliable procedures that yield repeatable results.
 This allows for comparison of data collected by different organizations.

 Routine Monitoring Sites

 The TCEQ assessed data from more than 4,900 stations to develop the 2012 Integrated Report of Surface Water Quality, which describes the condition of waterways throughout the state and identifies impaired waters.

 Continuous Monitoring Sites

 The TCEQ continuously monitors water quality parameters at stations in selected watersheds throughout Texas.

-In 2013, there were approximately 57 active continuous water quality monitoring stations throughout the state.
-Another five stations are planned.
+In 2014, there were approximately 57 active continuous water quality monitoring stations throughout the state.

 Screenshot of Coordinated Monitoring Planning Tool